w3f/Grants-Program/Web_3_Security_Alliance.md

 ### Whitehat Safe Harbor Constitution

+Creation of the Whitehat Safe Harbor Constitution (WSHC) was motivated by a historical analysis upon technical (exempting scams and "social engineering") DeFi attacks which revealed a posibility of recovering stolen assets in one-third of attacks; if only timely counteraction had been taken.
+Investigation into this lack of action further revealed a mix of concerns among capable parties including such regarding legal liability, the possibility of reward, and procedure generally.
+The WSHC is a framework that responds to these concerns.

- The Whitehat Safe Harbor Constitution (WSHC) has been in production for months with its contents, implementation, and efficacy vetted in several iterations by
+The WSHC has been in production for months with its contents, implementation, and efficacy vetted in several iterations by both legal and technical experts.
+Intended to act as a failsafe activated in case of a counter-actionable attack, the WSHC provides real liability protections and a guaranteed reward for  rescuers who successfully return stolen assets to an "Asset Recovery Address."

+### Red Team Simulations

+In collaboration with

+### The Paris Retreat

+Intended to be for and by the community, the

 ## Development Roadmap :nut_and_bolt: